Surety bonds — NewPicass 14.Net's vertical line

 L210 bond

-Guarantee for VAT-refund anticipation, art.
-38-bis D.P.R.
+Guarantee for VAT-refund anticipation art.
+38-bis Italian D.P.R.
 633/1972.
-Standard wording, duration tied to tax audit.
+Standardised wording, duration tied to audit.

 AGEA · agricultural policies